redxdev/imquery/docs/GettingStarted.md

 The where clause has access to the same variables that the main expression does.

-Finally, we have the `else` clause.
+Next we have the `else` clause.
 If a pixel fails to match the `where` clause, then the `else` clause will be used in place of the main expression:

     > output: color from image where color.r < 0.5 else {1., 0., 0.};

 Here, we write any pixels with a red value of < 0.5 normally, but otherwise we use a pixel color of pure red.

+### Coordinate Rewriting

+Selections also support what is called coordinate rewriting.
+This can be used to allow selections on images of differing size, or just to transform pixel coordinates.

+For example, what if we want to take an image and turn it sideways?

+    in input = image;
+    out output = image(input.h, input.w); # note that we've flipped h and w here output<y,x>: color from image;

+Notice the `output<y,x>` bit in the selection statement.
+Between the angle brackets are two expressions (which can access everything the main selection expression can) which return integers.
+These are used to define what coordinates the result of the selection will be written to - here, we're swapping the x and y axes.

+Note that you will get an error if the coordinates are out of the bounds of the output image.

 ## If Statements